3rd edit June 2017

 Alex Comfort career as a poet vanished after 1950, although he went on publishing.
 Not really a New Romantic in style.
 Not at all a good poet.
 Much better as a novelist.
 Influential pacifist and anarchist.

 Dorian Cooke student member of the first Apocalyptic group and friend of Hendry, Moore, etc. He had become a much better writer by the time of 'Fugue for Our Time', written in 1949 but published in 1951 by the brilliant Key Poets series.
 Vanished from literature, so far as we know, with the 1950s.
 Peter Riley rediscovered him to publish one poem, as a pamphlet, in about 1990.
+Peter Manson has been working on a project to produce a Collected for him.
+I was told that one entire book (in typescript) seemed to have existed but been lost by a Scottish publisher well-known for losing unique typescripts.

 Davies Aberpennar (William Thomas Davies, 1911-) co-editor of Wales.
 Pacifist, nationalist, minister of religion.
 He published poems in 'Wales', in English, which have never been collected.
 He later wrote poetry in Welsh, which I have only seen in anthologies.
 It seems to me much less ambitious and interesting.
 He became a professor of Church History, which in Wales means something highly national, political, of mass interest, and tied up with the language issue.